delftdata/stateflow/README.md

 ## Features
 - Analysis and transformation of Python classes to distributed stateful dataflows.
 These dataflows can be ported to cloud services and dataflow systems.
 - Due to the nature of dataflow systems, stateful entities cannot directly interact with each other.
-Therefore, direct calls to other objects in object-oriented code does not work in stateful dataflow.
+Therefore, direct calls to other objects, as done in object-oriented code, does not work in stateful dataflows.
 StateFlow splits such functions at the AST level to get rid of the remote call.
-  Instead, stateflow splits a function into several parts such that the dataflow system can move back and forth between the different stateful entities (e.g. dataflow operators).
+  Instead, StateFlow splits a function into several parts such that the dataflow system can move back and forth between the different stateful entities (e.g. dataflow operators).
 - Support for compilation to several (cloud) services including: AWS Lambda, Apache Beam, Flink Statefun and PyFlink.
 - Support for several client-side connectivity services including: Apache Kafka, AWS Kinesis, AWS Gateway.
 Depending on the runtime system, a compatible client has to be used.
   A developer can either use StateFlow futures or asyncio to interact with the remote stateful entities.